skip to Main Content

 Forgetfulness can finally take another form; even while it ends the same way all earlier attempts at forgetting do, the Campbell’s soup reference suggesting his mother’s history finds its diaspora in consumerism.
 The poet must be able to convey both the public “event” and the private suffering.
 The event may be collective, but the suffering is not, cannot be—what makes it suffering is the fact that it cannot be shared.
 One can see in Mankerian’s parents how traumatic memory returns—how images, dreams, and hallucinations, all in fragmentary moments, become tropes organic to the poet’s vocation.

 There are no formulaic, coopting forms or strategies for Balakian’s ingesting violence, and the poetry of witness is double sided.
 For Mankerian, the Kahlil Gibran epigram suggests that the public reckoning must include an encounter with the aggressors in ourselves.
-Indeed, the implication of the Gibran epigraph is that by our wounds that we are healed.
+Indeed, the implication of the Gibran epigraph is that it is by our wounds that we are healed.
 In a history of forgetting there is always repetition and rarely in ways that reflect change.
 For Jews and Armenians, history is not “progressive.”
 Like Balakian, Mankerian becomes more like his father, not less, and forms of organizations that oppress reproduce themselves in family relations.
 Mankerian as an adult arguably falls foul of his own position towards his father, and we might, as readers, question the stability of binary pairs that need their opposite to make sense.
 The child, of course, has no sense of the history into which he is born.
 It is a child’s vision of the Lebanese Civil War just as it is a child’s vision of the father.
 What drives the poet will not survive the poem.

 The Gibran epigraph suggests that we identify with the perpetrators—if only because, Mankerian might be implying, they are not all that different from ourselves.
 But when the signifier begins to untether from the signified, it can be so destabilizing that we revert to the arbitrary definitions we have been trying all along to escape.
 If given a chance to read our indictment against the gods, we might discover only our own capacity for hate, our affidavit against the universe absurd on its face.